Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much will my Mississippi pawnshop bond cost?

 The Mississippi Department of Banking and Consumer Finance requires pawnshop owners to post $10,000 surety bonds to legally conduct business within the state.
 Pawnshop bonds can be issued instantly, starting at $100.
 However, these bonds are prorated, meaning the premium may be slightly higher if the initial term of the bond is longer than 12 months.

 Why is a pawnshop bond required in Mississippi?

-Mississippi pawnshop bonds ensure that principals (pawnbrokers) conduct business according to the laws of the state and the terms listed in the Mississippi Pawnshop Act (75-67-301 et seq. of the Mississippi Code Annotated).
+Mississippi pawnshop bonds ensure that pawnbrokers conduct business according to the laws of the state and the terms listed in the Mississippi Pawnshop Act (75-67-301 et seq. of the Mississippi Code Annotated).
 Violations under the Mississippi Pawnshop Act include:

 - failing to record entries

-- failing to maintain records of pawn transactions for 4 years
+- failing to maintain records of pawn transactions for four years

-- refusing the appropriate law enforcement to inspect pawn records
+- refusing appropriate law enforcement the right to inspect pawn records

 - accepting a purchase or pledge from an individual younger than 18 years of age